 Driving records are vital, especially in transportation-heavy industries or roles where driving is a key responsibility.
 This check typically lists any traffic violations, suspensions, or DUIs tied to the individual’s driving license.
 Even a dismissed DUI might show up in a driving record, depending on how promptly and efficiently records have been updated.

 Social Security Number (SSN) trace is another pivotal element.
 It helps employers verify the identity of a candidate and provides a history of addresses used by the applicant.
-Although it doesn't specifically list criminal history, it ensures that other background checks are comprehensive and cover the correct jurisdictions over time.
-Essentially, the SSN trace acts as a foundational step to ensure all further probes into a candidate’s background are accurate and complete.
-These components together form a multifaceted view of an individual's background, empowering employers to make well-rounded hiring decisions while alerting applicants to the potential visibility of their past records.
+Although it doesn’t explicitly include criminal history, it ensures that other background checks are thorough and cover relevant jurisdictions.
+The SSN trace acts as a foundational step, enabling comprehensive and accurate investigations into a candidate’s background.
+Together, these elements provide a clear view for employers, helping them make informed hiring decisions while informing applicants about the visibility of their past records.

 Will a Dismissed DUI Show on a Background Check?